abisop/nuttx-docs/en/components/drivers/special/framebuffer.md

             intermediary interface between the Frame Buffer Driver and the LCD screen drivers;

-2. Let's consider we are using the LCD framebuffer (`CONFIG_LCD_FRAMEBUFFER = y`):
+2. Let\'s consider we are using the LCD framebuffer (`CONFIG_LCD_FRAMEBUFFER = y`):

     1. This interface implements the `up_fbinitialize` which:
         1. Provides the instance of `struct fb_vtable_s` (a member of `struct lcdfb_dev_s`);